A notice on gender and sexual orientation

 Due to this suppression, most women experiment less with their body and sexual fantasies than most boys and men, and thus achieve a good knowledge of their sexual preferences only in their thirties or later, including issues which have become clear to most men since the beginning of their own puberty, for example, which kind of touch on their body and genitals is pleasant and which is not.
 This, in turn, leads to a woman who does not communicate her sexual wishes even during sexual encounters – either because she does not know these herself, or because she fears – in hasty prejudice or from sorrowful experience – that the guy might slutshame her for that.

 In sum, her behaviour creates a deeply unfair situation: In order to make sex happen, the man nearly always has to initiate sex.
 For the man, this translates to frequent rejection (When she doesn’t feel it, and therefore doesn’t react to his banter, or when she communicates her interest so indirectly that he mistakes her reaction for disinterest.) and constant self-doubt (when she allows sex to happen, but stays vague).
 He can never know for sure why he got lucky this time, or if she actually likes what he is doing.
-Most women are used to being pursued, and don’t realise how confidence-draining it is when nobody expresses a clear interest, and therefore don’t understand why the man complains about her indifference, or why he retreats and becomes emotionally distant because he feels unwanted or unloved.
+Since most women are used to being pursued, and receiving sexual innuendo – to the point where it is actually annoying – many women have trouble imagining how confidence-draining it is when nobody expresses a clear interest.
+Hence, they don’t understand why the man complains about their indifference, or why he retreats and becomes emotionally distant because he feels unwanted or unloved.

 When she discovers that, she is usually disappointed that her guy cannot show her something exciting.
 Therefore she “lets him do his thing” passively, or pretends to have signals of lust or even an orgasm in order to “get it over with”.
 Secretly, of course, she will be angry and project this onto other activities of their relationship which also gives her the perfect outlet for her bad mood.
 Meanwhile, her man must get along without any information on her needs and desires, or with scraps of (often wildly incorrect) knowledge from porn, which naturally guarantees a future of (more) bad sex.